kemalmus/ai-crypto-trader-enhanced/progress_log.md

 NEXT STEPS:
 1. Deploy to production environment with monitoring
 2. Validate real-world performance with expanded symbol universe
-3. Implement remaining TA enhancements (Phase 7)
+3. System is ready for production with all planned enhancements completed
-4. Consider additional exchange integrations as needed
+4. Consider additional exchange integrations or symbol expansions as needed

 SYSTEM ARCHITECTURE:
 Consultant Agent → LLM Proposals → Risk Review → Execution → Audit Trail